-For instance, there’s the traditional Japanese style with its cozy booths; an interior design that combines traditional and contemporary elements grouped together around a large aquarium with ocean fish.
+For instance, there’s the traditional Japanese style with its cozy booths; the modern Japanese classic style, seamlessly blended into a space full of nature — marine inhabitants and well-groomed flourishing gardens — creating the atmosphere of harmony; an interior design that combines traditional and contemporary elements grouped together around a large aquarium with ocean fish.
 Then, there is the “Harajuku” style (named after the district in Tokyo, which is a hangout place for cosplayers and is where many designers draw their inspiration from); or the “Lolita” style — doll-like and cute, with pastel colors, ruffles, frills, and plush bunnies — an ideal setting for an innocent girl’s selfie.

 The “Japanese City Guard” sushi bar is the oldest Japanese restaurant in Vladivostok.
 This establishment is for those who understand what true Japanese cuisine is all about.
 Located in the suburbs, the “Japanese City Guard” sushi bar is a destination place for sushi connoisseurs.
 Interestingly enough, the name of the restaurant is very unusual: when said in the right tone of voice, the phrase “Японский городовой (Japanese City Guard)” in Russian usually means a high degree of surprise.